Willie169/termux-sh/README.md

 These scripts are not invoked by [Termux Setup](#termux-setup).
 Run it separately if you need it.

-- [`adb_persistent_notifications.sh`](adb_persistent_notifications.sh): On Android 14+, let persistent notifications posted by all apps of user 0 not be dismissible through the UI (i.e. behave as they did prior to Android 14) (run in ADB shell), assuming that interactive ADB shell can be accessed with `rish`.
+- [`adb-persistent-notifications.sh`](adb-persistent-notifications.sh): On Android 14+, let persistent notifications posted by all apps of user 0 and user 10 not be dismissible through the UI (i.e. behave as they did prior to Android 14) (run in ADB shell) assuming that interactive ADB shell can be accessed with `rish`.
 See my [**Samsung-Android-Debloat-List**](https://github.com/Willie169/Samsung-Android-Debloat-List) repo for more information.
+- [`disable-phantom-process-killer-rish.sh`](disable-phantom-process-killer-rish.sh): Disable phantom process killer to resolve `Process completed (signal 9) - press Enter` error assuming that interactive ADB shell can be accessed with `rish`.
+See <https://willie169.github.io/Android-Non-Root/#process-completed-signal-9---press-enter-error> for more information.
+- [`disable-phantom-process-killer-adb.sh`](disable-phantom-process-killer-adb.sh): Disable phantom process killer to resolve `Process completed (signal 9) - press Enter` error assuming that ADB is connected with <code>adb shell</code> available.
+See <https://willie169.github.io/Android-Non-Root/#process-completed-signal-9---press-enter-error> for more information.
 - [`xmrig-install.sh`](xmrig-install.sh): Builds my modified version of [XMRig](https://github.com/Willie169/xmrig), an open source, cross-platform RandomX, KawPow, CryptoNight and GhostRider CPU/GPU miner, RandomX benchmark, and stratum proxy, on Termux.
 - [`qemu-alpine-aarch64-install.sh`](qemu-alpine-aarch64-install.sh), [`qemu-alpine-x86_64-install.sh`](qemu-alpine-x86_64-install.sh), [`qemu-debian-arm64-install.sh`](qemu-debian-arm64-install.sh), [`qemu-debian-amd64-install.sh`](qemu-debian-amd64-install.sh), [`qemu-bliss-install.sh`](qemu-bliss-install.sh) (no longer actively maintained): Setup and boot the respective QEMU system emulation VMs with `-netdev user,id=n1,dns=8.8.8.8,hostfwd=tcp::2222-:22 -device virtio-net,netdev=n1` option, where the Alpine VMs are created from Virt 3.21.0 ISO images and the Debian VMs are pre-created Bookworm QCOW2 images. [`qemu-bliss-install.sh`](qemu-bliss-install.sh) starts VNC server at the host's `localhost:0` and others are `-nographic`.
 Remember to `setup-alpine` in Alpine VMs and resize disk in Debian VMs.
 [Bliss OS](https://blissos.org) is an Android-based open source OS for x86\_64 architecture that incorporates many optimizations, features, and that supports many more devices.
 - [`proot-install-nethunter.sh`](proot-install-nethunter.sh) (no longer actively maintained): Installs Kali Nethunter ARM64 proot-distro environment from [https://github.com/sagar040/proot-distro-nethunter](https://github.com/sagar040/proot-distro-nethunter).
 Follow the screen guide and enter wanted Build ID to install, e.g., `KBDEXKMTE` for everything and `KBDEXKMTD` for default.
 Boot it with `<build id> [` USER `]` or `proot-distro login <build id> [` USER `]`.
 Open GUI after logged in with `sudo kgui`.
 Please go to [https://github.com/sagar040/proot-distro-nethunter](https://github.com/sagar040/proot-distro-nethunter) for more information.